Pramilashanmugam/groovemates_frontend/README.md

 ### Code

 - Parts of the setup and overall design of this project were guided by the Code Institute's Moments walkthrough project.
 The core elements of the Profile, Post, Follower, liked, Feed, and Comment components, were derived from the walkthrough project and subsequently tailored to meet the unique requirements of this project.
 I have used the same node version and all the requirements according to Moments walkthrough project, hence on development environment, we have to use nvm install 16 && nvm use 16, everytime when we need to open the application.
+- How to access the navigation bar to implement in My shared post in Profilepage sidebar was found [here](https://github.com/th-1982/artistery-avenue)
+- Report model idea was influenced from [here](https://github.com/fsjavier/hoodsap-api/tree/main/reports)

 - The following websites were used as a source of knowledge: <br>
   - [Google](www.google.com)